FunmiLS/Oracle-RAG-Streamlit-Application-/README.md

 # Notes from Oracle Microservices Sandbox: Retrieval Augmented Generation Streamlit Application

+> Personal notes and learnings from following Oracle AI Optimizer workshop on Retrieval-Augmented Generation (RAG).
+> **No workshop code is included.** These are reflections and debugging logs.

 This repository showcases a demo implementation of the Oracle Microservices Sandbox.
 The tool allows developers and data scientists explore Retrieval-Augmented Generation (RAG).
 Using features from Oracle Database 23ai, like AI VectorSearch and SelectAI, the Sandbox helps users boost the performance of existing AI models.